 I’m a creative researcher, educator, and writer with a deeply rooted interest in the production of Blackness, Black space-making practices and urban spatial narratives.

-I completed my PhD in Urban Studies and Planning at the University of Sheffield (2021), and I am currently an Usawa Postdoctoral Fellow in the Department of Development Studies at SOAS University of London.
+I completed my PhD in Urban Studies and Planning at the University of Sheffield (2021), and after spending an academic year teaching undergraduate geography (2021-2022), I am currently an Usawa Postdoctoral Fellow in the Department of Development Studies at SOAS University of London (2022-2024).

-My doctoral research was a collaborative activist project with Spread-Out Initiative NGO, situated in their neighborhood of Nima in Accra, Ghana.
-Together we built a collaborative approach grounded in architectural and arts-based methods, and we examined young people’s spatial experiences and practices of claiming place in community spaces, and we work with 17 of SOI’s students (aged 10-17 years).
-Our work points toward embodied experiences of space, and the ways that children employ creative and mundane modes of making space for play and leisure, supporting alternative meanings for their neighborhood and the city.
-This research approach focuses on race, space, and place using critical scholarship in the areas of global Black geographies of Africa and the African Diaspora, Black (African and African Diaspora) feminist theory and methodologies, and decolonial thought.
+My PhD research (titled: “Children’s community space experiences in Nima: Tracing racializing assemblages of the human“) was a collaborative activist project with Spread-Out Initiative NGO, situated in their neighborhood of Nima in Accra, Ghana.
+We built a collaborative approach grounded in architectural and arts-based methods, examined young people’s embodied spatial experiences in community spaces, and our work pointed to embodied experiences of space, and the ways that children employ creative and mundane modes of making space for play and leisure, supporting alternative meanings for their neighborhood and the city.